thecmart/manuals/Tutorials/Manual 3 Integrating ChatSDK into the new project.md

 ### Conclusion

 Congratulations! 🎉🎉 You've just turned your app into a fully featured instant messenger!
 Keep reading our other manuals to learn how to further customize the Chat SDK as well as add various other modules as needed.
-Please see our next manual to see how to add a firebase UI login function to your app here: [Manual 4](https://github.com/thecmart/manuals/blob/master/Tutorials/Manual%204%20Creating%20a%20firebase%20UI%20login%20for%20you%20app.md)
+Please see our next manual to see how to add a firebase UI login function to your app here: [Manual 4](https://github.com/thecmart/manuals/blob/master/Tutorials/Manual%204%20Creating%20a%20firebase%20UI%20login%20for%20you%20app.md).
+You can also download the project as described above here: [Project 3](https://github.com/thecmart/BlankApp/tree/Manual3)